FURI student researcher Clara Chaves Azevedo conducts research into perovskite solar cells tat can be used on windows.

 Forge new ideas

-Thank you for joining us at the Fulton Forge Student Research Expo!
+Thank you for joining us at the Spring 2024 Fulton Forge Student Research Expo!

 Forge: to form or make, especially by concentrated effort